Fahad87667/AuctionHouse--Bidding-Management-App/README.md

 - **Users can now view their Order History and download/view receipts for all completed orders from the dashboard.**
 - All images are stored locally in the backend's `wwwroot/images/` folder

-## 💡 Notes
-- Make sure both backend and frontend are running for full functionality
-- Update connection strings and secrets in `backend/appsettings.json` as needed
-- For development, use sample images in `frontend/public/images/` and `backend/wwwroot/images/`

-## 📚 More Info

----

 Happy Bidding!